-MR. IFTIKHAR ZAIDI COUNTRY: PAKISTAN INSTITUTION: CRANFIELD UNIVERSITY; CENTRE FOR DEFENSE MANAGEMENT AND LEADERSHIP POSITION: SENIOR LECTURER IN LEADERSHIP AND STRATEGY Dr. Zaidi is the Course Director for Leadership and Management MSc on Cranfield University's Defence and Security Programme as well as the Academic Director of the UK Ministry of Defence Strategic Leadership Program.
-He has given lectures and provided consults in areas of Strategy, Leadership, Strategic Management, and Change, including in Cranfield University's prestigious Executive MBA Programme.
-In addition to a security focus, Dr. Zaidi also lectures on leadership development, strategy, and change to third-sector and commercial organizations across the world.
-He holds a Ph.D. in Defense and Security and an MSc in Global Security from Cranfield University.
-Prior to joining academia, Dr Zaidi had a successful military career from 1982 until 2011 in the Pakistan Army, after which he joined Durham University's School of Government International Affairs as a Research Fellow, and subsequently the Cranfield Centre for Defence Management and Leadership.
+MR. IFTIKHAR ZAIDI COUNTRY: PAKISTAN INSTITUTION: CRANFIELD UNIVERSITY; CENTRE FOR DEFENSE MANAGEMENT AND LEADERSHIP POSITION: SENIOR LECTURER IN LEADERSHIP AND STRATEGY Dr. Iftikhar Zaidi is the Course Director for Leadership and Management MSc for Cranfield University's Defence and Security Programme, as well as the Academic Director of the UK Ministry of Defence Strategic Leadership Program.
+He has given lectures and provided consults in areas of strategy, leadership, strategic management, and change, including in Cranfield University's prestigious Executive MBA Programme.
+In addition to a security focus, Dr. Zaidi also lectures on leadership development, strategy, and change in third-sector and commercial organisations across the world.
+He holds a PhD in Defense and Security and an MSc in Global Security from Cranfield University.
+Prior to joining academia, he had a successful military career from 1982 until 2011 in the Pakistan Army.
+He then joined Durham University's School of Government International Affairs as a Research Fellow, and subsequently joined the Cranfield Centre for Defence Management and Leadership.

-MR. ANDREW WHITLEY

-COUNTRY: UNITED KINGDOM

-INSTITUTION: GEOPOLITICAL ADVISORY SERVICES

-POSITION: EXECUTIVE DIRECTOR

-Andrew Whitley is the Executive Director of the consultancy firm, GeoPolitical Advisory Services.
-He was the interim Chief Executive of The Elders in March 2016 after serving five years as the organization's Policy and Advocacy Director.
+MR. ANDREW WHITLEY COUNTRY: UNITED KINGDOM INSTITUTION: GEOPOLITICAL ADVISORY SERVICES POSITION: EXECUTIVE DIRECTOR Andrew Whitley is the Executive Director of the consultancy firm, GeoPolitical Advisory Services.
+He was the interim Chief Executive of The Elders in March 2016 after serving five years as the organisation's Policy and Advocacy Director.
 He worked for the previous 16 years with the United Nations in East Timor, Kosovo, Gaza, Jerusalem, Geneva, and New York, concluding his UN career as Director of the Representative Office of UNRWA, the UN agency for Palestine refugees, in the United States.
-He was responsible for the Agency's relations with the United Nations System and the US and Canadian Governments.
-He joined UNRWA in July 2002 as Director of External Relations, in charge of donor relations and resource mobilization at a voluntarily funded Agency.
+He was responsible for the Agency's relations with the United Nations System and the US and Canadian governments.
+He joined UNRWA in July 2002 as Director of External Relations, in charge of donor relations and resource mobilisation.
 During a 15-year career with the United Nations, Mr. Whitley first served with the Geneva based trade and development agency UNCTAD, as Chief of the Secretary-General's Office, before spending three years on field missions with the Department of Peacekeeping Operations.
 In January 2011, Mr. Whitley joined The Elders, an independent group of eminent global leaders who address issues of peacebuilding, human rights, and poverty alleviation worldwide, as its Policy and Advocacy Director.